x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 To verify that you have successfully disabled a transport agent, run the command `Get-TransportAgent | Format-List Name,Enabled` and verify the transport agent is disabled.

-## Use the Shell to view transport agents
+## Use the Exchange Management Shell to view transport agents

 To view a summary list of transport agents, run the following command: